josepot/react-redux-scroll/README.md

 Imagine that you have a `ErrorMessages` component that's used for displaying a bunch of form errors.
-Now, lets say that we want to trigger a smooth scroll to that component when the action type `ERRORS_REPORTED` gets dispatched.
+Now, lets say that we want to trigger a smooth scroll to the DOM element of that component when the action type `ERRORS_REPORTED` gets dispatched.

 ```js
 import React from 'react';